 That’s where the Joint Services Transcript (JST) comes in.
 The JST breaks down all the Army, Navy, Marine Corps, Coast Guard, and National Guard jargon, and offers your military training and duty history in a format that a civilian employer can read and relate to.

 (Note that the Air Force doesn’t use the JST; they offer official transcripts through their Air University/Community College of the Air Force system).

 Civilian employers want to hire veterans.
-And indeed there are many federal and state mandates that they give veterans hiring preference.
+And indeed there are many federal and state mandates that give veterans hiring preference.
 But to compete, you still have to demonstrate how you are more qualified for the position.
 Competition can be stiff.
 You’re up against many people who’ve been working in the civilian world for years and know the terminology.
 They have experience in writing resumes to show exactly how their prior experiences match up with the requirements of the job posting.